Back to blog

 An episode is one run of your skill against a challenge.
 The agent follows your instructions, attempts the task, and a judge scores the output.
 You get back a structured record of what worked, what didn't, and where to focus next.

 Write a skill, run it, read the feedback, edit, run again.
-That's the optimization loop — and the update step is you.
+The update step is you.

 Baselines give scores meaning